fihorvat/GameEngine/README.md

-﻿# GameEngine 🚀
+﻿# 🎰 Game Engine 🚀

-Simple game engine written in C#.
-It is created in Full framework version since I need Windows Forms and Windows api for this game.
+A simple game engine is written in C#.
+It is created in the .Net Full Framework version since it needs Windows Forms and Windows Api for this game.
-This is the First try of creating simple game engine and it turned out pretty good in my opinion. 😀
+This is my first try creating a simple game engine and it turned out pretty good in my opinion. 🚗😀

+The game goal is to collect all the coins in the shortest time possible.
+Each new game recreates the coins and player in different locations.
+When all coins are collected, time stops. ⏰

-## Commands
+## Commands 🕹

 - Go Up: `Up arrow` or `W`
 - Go Down: `Down arrow` or `S`